 Ottawa's royal swans to be set free

-The city's royal swans are descendants of six pairs that Ottawa received as gift from Queen Elizabeth to honour Canada's 100th birthday in 1967.
+Ottawa's royal swans are descendants of birds given to the city as a gift by Queen Elizabeth in honour of Canada's 100th birthday.